 It’s up to you to figure out what’s important, stake out a claim to it, preserve the territory from time-predators outside and inside yourself.
 And then you must proactively adjust the balance every day to deal with unexpected needs and opportunities.

 If that seems like a challenge, a life and business coach can help.
 We’ll start by understanding your core values so that you’ll know your style of thinking, problem-solving, and learning.
 Then I’ll help you develop a plan for your life and business that uses your strengths and helps you build a life that works for you.

 You can find and build your work-life balance, given enough time and energy.
 Many people spend months or years of frustration.
 Or you can get your life on track in a few weeks, by finding a guide who can ask the right questions, give you judgment-free feedback, and help you clarify what you need and want from the life you’re building.

-If you would like more information, call me today, or make an appointment for your free Discovery Session.
+If you would like more information, call me today, or make an appointment for your Discovery Session.